 Students across the United States receive scholarships for both the Fall and Spring academic semesters to help them achieve their academic goals.

 • Awards are determined based on academic achievement and financial need

-• All students with a HAE diagnosis are encouraged to apply
+• All students with an HAE diagnosis are encouraged to apply

-• Over 200 scholarships have been awarded since the program launched in 2017
+• Hundreds of scholarships have been awarded since the program launched in 2017

-• Scholarship applicants must be members of the HAEA
+• Scholarship applicants must be members of the US HAEA

 We congratulate our scholarship recipients and wish them much success in their academic endeavors!